Marvisak/altv-python-module/docs/articles/index.md

 resources/python/main.py
 ```

+??? note
-As Python is supported only on server-side we are going to create only server files, your gamemode would probably also have client files, but for the sake of this tutorial we are going to skip that
+    Python is currently only supported on server-side, so in this documentation we are only going to create server files, your gamemode will probably have some client files in order to function

+    There will be few places where we will need to have some client code, in that case we are going to use JavaScript

 ```yaml title="resource.cfg"
 type: py